endlessm/clubhouse/README.md

 directly by the Clubhouse (overriding any quest/string-id with the same name). this alternative location is: `~/.var/app/com.endlessm.Clubhouse/data/quests`

+### Quest Sound Overrides

+In the spreadsheet, per-message sounds can be defined.
+There are special cases where the sounds override default sounds.

+- `ABORT`: Override the default sound played when the quest is aborted.
+Quests are usually aborted when the external app they are using is closed by the user.

 ### Sprite Animations Format

 Character animations in the Clubhouse are implemented with